tanvibhakta/handbook/5-Onboarding Documents/Communication and Transparency.md

 We also meet briefly every day at our Daily Standup meeting.
 At this meeting, you don't need to rehash everything that you've already put into WorkingOn, you should just highlight issues that are notable, or any impediments or dependencies that you have.

-This makes it easy to keep in the loop on projects and also keeps everyone at Tidepool accountable to everyone else to do their part.
+This makes it easy to keep in the loop on projects and also keeps everyone at Obvious accountable to everyone else to do their part.

-### Pro-active checkins and OOO-AFK
+### Pro-active checkins

-Since we are highly distributed, it's our responsibility to let our teammates know when we're around and available.
-We have a Slack channel called "ooo-afk" for this purpose.
-It stands for "Out of Office, or Away from Keyboard."
-We may also use Slack status messages for this purpose.

-**Doing this is as easy as posting a message in Slack to say when you drop in or leave.**

 It's also a good idea to be proactive about letting teammates know what you're working on and how it's going.
 18F has a great paragraph on this: